 For example, if you only speak one language… I’m not thinking any less of you.
 That said, if you feel the need or desire to learn another language, then I’ll respect you because it is an important goal for you to achieve.

 Personal development goal examples:

 What can you do for your spirit?
+What can bring you authentic happiness?
 These can be religious goals for any religion.
 They can be goals that help you contribute to society.

 Examples of spiritual goals: